Skip to content

 443. The Great Divide: Bourbon, Barrel Picks, and Beyond

-Jim's in Colorado, Todd's in Kentucky—Woodford Derby bottle, Penelope Architect, 291 Colorado Rye "M", and Pikesville Rye are on the mat.
+Jim's in Colorado, Todd's in Kentucky — Woodford Derby, Penelope Architect, 291 Maple Rye M, and Pikesville Rye are in the glasses.

 The Bourbon Road Media Player